statera-protocol/statera-protocol-cardano/_workflow/archive/borrow.md

 - The NFT Minting validator validates the `borrow utxo`, calculates the rate using the `oracle dex ref input` and `protocol parameters ref input`, and approve if loan is allowed to be borrowed while minting an NFT as borrower's loan position (with a unique policy ID).
 - When the NFT Minting validation is successful, the amount that the user requested to borrow is sent to the borrower's address using the `Lending protocol validator` signed by the admin.

+- validate when spending from the liquidity pool during borrow that the requested funds is going to the borrower's address